rajeevkk2001/hashtest/test-brokenhash/README.md

-# Borken hash test suite
+# Broken hash test suite

 This is a test suite created for testing the broken has app  using the pytest python module.
 This has the implementations for parallel execution of tests and html report generation